phalcon/documentation/docs/domain.md

 # Domain
 - - -

-!!! warning "NOTE"

-    In future versions of Phalcon, this component will be reworked to follow the [Payload Interop][payload-interop] interface.

 The domain component incorporates components that are used for the implementation of the [Action Domain Responder][adr] ([ADR][adr-jones]) pattern and can also be used when implementing [Domain Driven Design][ddd].

 ## Payload